SenkaWolf/Beginner-Exploring-Linux/docs/Arch-Package-Installation-Basics.md

 Here you can search for packages to install, update or even remove all without needing to use or remember any commands.

 Octopi is a very simple designed app manager however if you would like something which is more graphical then you can use Discover instead.
 Discover does not come pre-installed on CachyOS but is often installed on other distribution which use the KDE desktop enviroment.
-To get Discover simply install it via Octopi or `sudo pacman -Sy discover` in the terminal.
+To get Discover simply install it via Octopi or `sudo pacman -Sy discover flatpak` in the terminal.
 Then you can search for it in the start menu.

 ![Discover screenshot](https://github.com/senkawolf/Beginner-Exploring-Linux/blob/main/media/screenshots/Discover.jpg?raw=true)

+> [!NOTE]
+> GUI package managers are a bit of a niche on Arch based distros as Arch doesn’t ship a app store/app manager by default.
+Most GUIs are front-ends to pacman and/or AUR helpers rather than native, fully integrated stores like on Ubuntu or Fedora distros.

 ![---](https://github.com/senkawolf/Beginner-Exploring-Linux/blob/main/media/line.png?raw=true)